ThomasWharton/Battle-of-Culloden/README.md

 * Easy to navigate.
 * Quality and necessary content.
 * Asthetically pleasing with relevant images.
-* Easy to find contant information.
+* Easy to find contact information.
 * Booking form for guided tours.

 ### User Stories